Skip to main content

 The UNNEST operator can be used in self-joins as follows:

-SELECT city, country
+CREATE VIEW V AS SELECT city, country

-FROM data, UNNEST(cities) AS t (city)
+FROM data, UNNEST(cities) AS t (city);

 UNNEST applied to a NULL value returns an empty array.

-Note that applying UNNEST to an ARRAY of structure typed-objects will produce a collection whose columns are the fields of the structure, instead of a collection with a single structure-typed column.
+Note that applying UNNEST to an ARRAY of structure-typed objects will produce a collection whose columns are the fields of the structure, instead of a collection with a single structure-typed column.

 Predefined functions on array values